Sedenion: Zero divisors

-Space of Zero Divisors
+Space of zero divisors

-It has been shown that the pairs of zero divisors in the unit sedonions form a manifold isomorphic to the Lie group G_{2} in the space $\mathbb{S}^2$.
+It has been shown that the pairs of zero divisors in the unit sedenions form a manifold isomorphic to the Lie group G_{2} in the space $\mathbb{S}^2$.

 Applications

 Moreno (1998) showed that the space of pairs of norm-one sedenions that multiply to zero is homeomorphic to the compact form of the exceptional Lie group G_{2}.
 (Note that in his paper, a "zero divisor" means a pair of elements that multiply to zero.)